(PR) 15-day Public Review for Energy Interoperation v1.0

-The public review starts 13 January 2012 and ends 28 January 2012.
-The specification was previously submitted for a 15-day public review on 17 November 2011 .
+The public review starts 17 November 2011 and ends 02 December 2011.
+The specification was previously submitted for a 15-day public review on 10 August 2011 .
 This 15-day review is limited in scope to changes made from the previous review.
-Changes are highlighted in the diff-marked .doc and PDF files including in the specification ZIP file.
+Changes are highlighted in the diff-marked PDF file including in the specification ZIP file.

 This is an open invitation to comment.
 OASIS solicits feedback from potential users, developers and others, whether OASIS members or not, for the sake of improving the interoperability and quality of its technical work.

 When providing comments, please refer to the line numbers in the PDF edition of the specification.